 Mathematical ability is not innate, and is increased through effort

 In line with the Mastery approach, we are phasing out ability grouping for Maths.
-The only year groups who will continue to be grouped from September are Years 5 & 6.
+The only year groups who will continue to be grouped from September is Year 6.

 PICTURE THIS: An analogy with swimming clarifies.